Review of Calculus Without Tears by William Flannery

 The first volume has five chapters:

-I liked the fact the books had so much graphical exercises - plotting, shading, etc. Many times calculus students get to master the mechanical symbol manipulations such as finding the derivative, but don't grasp the basic IDEAS.
-CTW turns this backwards: it deals with the basic ideas and concepts foremost and puts much less emphasis on finding derivatives or integrals of various functions (though the different functions are not forgotten - they are the subject of volume 3).
+I liked that the books had so many graphical exercises: plotting, shading, etc. Many times calculus students get to master the mechanical manipulations of symbols, such as finding the derivative, but don't grasp the basic IDEAS.
+CTW turns this backwards: it deals with the basic ideas and concepts first and foremost and puts much less emphasis on finding derivatives or integrals of various functions (though the different functions are not forgotten – they are the subject of volume 3).

 Volume 2: Newton's Apple